- 📖 Geeky Medics OSCE Book

 - The tube can then be connected to a ventilation device and airway patency confirmed with chest movement, fogging of the tube and a CO2 trace.

 - If there is no CO2 trace present, the airway is not patent and must be removed or adjusted.

-Laryngeal Mask Airway (LMA)
+Laryngeal mask airway (LMA)

-- A single-use supraglottic airway device
+- An iGel is a single-use supraglottic airway device.

-Self-inflating bag valve resuscitator
+Self-inflating bag-valve resuscitator

 - The device consists of a face mask (variable size based on the patient) attached via a shutter valve to a flexible air chamber.
-The tubing connects the BVM to flowmeter or oxygen cylinder.
+The tubing connects the BVM to a flowmeter or oxygen cylinder.

 - When the face mask is placed firmly over the patient’s face to create a seal, air entrainment is reduced and high oxygen concentrations can be delivered.
 If a reservoir bag is also used, it is possible to achieve an FiO2 of 100%.

 - Patients can breathe spontaneously through the system or can be ventilated by squeezing the bag provided there is a firm seal between the mask and the patient’s face.